GoWired/GoWired-Project/README.md

 ## Features
 - MySensors library covers communication through RS485 protocol
 - FOTW updates ready
-- Thermal and electrical security implemented, when possible
+- Thermal and electrical security procedures

 ##
 **Be careful!** This is still work in progress and can have some bugs.
 The code in master branch should always be usable.
 Developement branch is not tested, use on your own responsibility.